BristolSTA/uobtheatre-web/README.md

 You can run `yarn lint [--fix]` to lint and fix files.

-> By default, you won't be able to test out payments via Square until you add the **sandbox** Square access token to the env file at `.devcontainer/.env` and rebuild the docker container (F1 > Rebuild Container)
+> By default, you won't be able to test out payments via Square until you add the **sandbox** Square access token to the env file at `.devcontainer/.env` and rebuild the docker container (F1 > Rebuild Container).
+You will need to get these details from the webmaster.

 ## Project Structure and Form 🌴

 This project utilises the following:

-- [Nuxt JS](https://nuxtjs.org/) - A powerful framework Vue applications
+- [Nuxt JS](https://nuxtjs.org/) - A powerful framework for Vue applications
 - [Vue JS](https://vuejs.org/) - A progressive JavaScript framework for reactive content
 - [Tailwindcss](https://tailwindcss.com/) - A utility-first CSS framework